Propagating Knowledge Updates to LMs Through Distillation: Evaluating Knowledge Propagation

 \section{Evaluating Knowledge Propagation}

+To evaluate our approach on entity knowledge propagation (EKP), we closely follow the setup laid out in \citet{Onoe2023KnowledgeInject}.
+Here, we describe two datasets and metrics for completeness.
+The details about the datasets (statistics, examples) can be found in Appendix~\ref{sec:appendix_data}.

-\paragraph{Data} We use two datasets to evaluate our approach.
-First, \textsc{Entity Inferences}~\citep{Onoe2023KnowledgeInject} is a synthetic dataset designed such that target span in its probe sentences are easily inferable from the definition sentence.
-For example, given a definition sentence describing \textit{Dracula is a drama horror television}, models are asked to complete the following probe sentence: \textit{Dracula makes me } from multiple choice options (e.g., scared, atheletic, etc).
-Then, we report the accuracy in selecting the correct option.
+\paragraph{Data} We evaluate on two datasets.
+First, \textsc{Entity Inferences}~\citep{Onoe2023KnowledgeInject} is a synthetic dataset designed such that the target spans in its probe sentences are easily inferable from the definition sentence.
+For example, given a definition sentence describing \textit{Dracula is a drama horror television series}, models are asked to complete the following probe sentence: \textit{Dracula makes me \_\_\_} from multiple choice options (e.g., scared, atheletic, etc).

 Second, Entity Cloze By Date (ECBD)~\citep{Onoe2022EntityCB} consists of cloze-style sentences from Wikipedia that probe for knowledge of specific entitites.
 Examples in \textsc{ECBD} are separated by each entity's origination date (e.g., when an event occured).
-In contrast to \cite{Onoe2023KnowledgeInject}, which uses the 2021 subset of ECBD, we use the 2022 subset and the January 2023 -- March 2023 subset of \textsc{ECBD} to ensure that newer models (e.g. GPT-3.5) do not have knowledge of the probed entities beyond the definition it conditions on; see Appendix~\ref{sec:time_ranges} for more discussion of the temporal characteristics of our models and datasets.
+In contrast to \cite{Onoe2023KnowledgeInject}, which uses the 2021 subset of ECBD, we use the 2022 subset of \textsc{ECBD} to ensure that newer models (e.g. GPT-3.5) do not have knowledge of the probed entities beyond the definition they condition on; see Appendix~\ref{sec:time_ranges} for more discussion of the temporal cutoffs for our models and datasets.
 Each example consists of a cloze-style probe sentence prefix $\mathbf{x}$ about an entity $e$ followed by a target span $\mathbf{y}$.
 The definition $\mathbf{d}_e$ is taken from the first sentence of the entity's Wikipedia page.
-For further details and dataset statistics, see Table~\ref{sec:dataset_statistics} in the appendix.

-\paragraph{Evaluation Metrics} For \textsc{Entity Inferences}, we evaluate by measuring accuracy in predicting the correct gold label (in other words, how often the model assigns highest probability to the gold label).
-We measure specificity by evaluating the model's accuracy on predicting gold spans on other, similar probe sentences.
+\paragraph{Evaluation Metrics} For \textsc{Entity Inferences}, we measure propagation success by reporting accuracy in predicting the correct gold label among label options.
+We measure specificity by evaluating the model's accuracy at predicting gold spans on similar probe sentences across all other entities.